How to Become a Notary in Maryland

 - Noting a protest of a negotiable instrument

-Can I perform electronic notarizations in Maryland?
+What are the steps to register to perform electronic notarizations in Maryland?

-To become a remote online notary in Maryland, you must:
+To become a remote notary, you must:

-- Select one or more authorized remote online notary vendors that will provide the technology to perform remote online notarizations (if applicable).
-You can find a list of authorized remote online notary vendors on the Maryland Secretary of State’s website.
+• Select one or more of the authorized remote online notary vendors if you intend to perform remote notarial acts on electronic documents.
+Click here to view a list of authorized remote online notary vendors.

 How do I update my address on my Maryland notary commission?

-A new stamping device is not required if you have only changed your address, even if the new address is not in the county (or City of Baltimore) where you received the commission and which appears on your stamping device.
-An updated commission is not issued for a change of address.
+- A new stamping device is not required if you have only changed your address, even if the new address is not in the county (or City of Baltimore) where you received your notary commission.

 How do I change my name on my notary commission in Maryland?

 If your name changes (for example, by marriage), you must notify the secretary of state within thirty days of the change.
 Click here to update your name with the Maryland Secretary of State.
+You will be required to choose one of the following options:

 Revised: